Tushar-ba/BookMySeat-3.0/Average Guy/Project-Proposal.md

 ### Project abstract

 _We're building a Event Management Website, which is decentralized platform to Book, Create & View the events, additionally this website gives informations and allows you to book a table, room  of the nearby Hotels and Resturants or Clubs for the after party to celebrate after the event or to stay in a particular city after the event to stick around and explore  the city.
-Additionally can avail a discount at if the event hosted has partnered with the hotels listed in there page_
+Additionally can avail a discount at the hotel, resturant if the event being hosted has partnered with the hotels,restaurants listed in their page_

 ### Project breakdown
 **Why choose BookMySeat 3.0**
 _Our decentralized event management DApp stands out as the optimal choice, offering not only a secure and transparent platform for seamless event coordination but also an exclusive feature that suggests nearby hotels and restaurants, elevating the overall attendee experience.
 By choosing our DApp, organizers ensure a comprehensive solution that prioritizes convenience, community engagement, and lasting memories for all participants._

 **Problem Statement**
 _BookMySeat 3.0 focus on simplifying event organization.
-Enhance attendee experience by not only allowing to book a seat to the event but by also  integrating a feature where they can find  nearby hotels and restaurants for post-event gatherings, ensuring seamless coordination and a memorable event experience listed in the event page and avil discounts and benifits by showing the minted NFT after the purchasel of the tickets._
+Enhance attendee experience by not only allowing to book a seat to the event but by also  integrating a feature where they can find  nearby hotels and restaurants for post-event gatherings, ensuring seamless co-ordination and a memorable event experience listed in the event page and avail discounts and benifits by showing the minted NFT after the purchasel of the tickets._

 **How it works**
-_User Friendly Interface_: Easy, Suddle & Neat for the best User Experience _Managing your Account_: Easy to manage your cryotocurrency and the minted NFTS with built in authentication system to login with **Meta Mask**
+_User Friendly Interface_: Easy, Suddle & Neat for the best User Experience _Managing your Account_: Easy to manage your cryotocurrency and the minted NFT's with built-in authentication system to login with **Meta Mask**

 ### Technology Stack
 * Solidity